 - Choose a non-standard port (not 80, 8080 or 8888)

-- The very best solution remains VPN
+- The very best solution remains a VPN

 Summary

-| port forwarding | VPN | |
+| Port forwarding | VPN | |

 |---|---|---|